Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

 .small-note { font-size: 14px; color: #666; margin-top: 2px; }
 /* Hide theme-injected page title on homepage to avoid duplicate 'DS Serve' */ .post-title, .page-title { display: none; }
-/* Also hide the left brand title in the header on the homepage */ .site-header .site-title { display: none !important; }
 /* Hide the Minima footer on the homepage to avoid duplicate site title */ .site-footer { display: none !important; }
 /* Center the top navigation and enlarge links on the homepage */